kenshr/The-Evolution-of-Chess/README.md

 2015 vs 2020: 3.985461957690983e-78

 With these results, I rejected the null hypothesis and concluded that the there has been a change in the number of moves made in chess games over time.
-The length of games tends to be trending downward with each coming year.
+The length of games tends to trend downward over time.

 ## Future Questions